cortexproject/cortex/docs/proposals/block-storage-time-series-deletion.md

 The process of permanently deleting the data can be separated into 2 stages, preprocessing and processing.

-This will happen after a grace period has passed once the API request has been made.
+Pre-processing will begin after the `-purger.delete-request-cancel-period` has passed since the API request has been made.
 The deletion request will move to a new state called `BuildingPlan`.
 The compactor will outline all the blocks that may contain data to be deleted.
 For each separate block that the deletion may be applicable to, the compactor will begin the process by adding a series deletion marker inside the series-deletion-marker.json file.
 The JSON file will contain an array of deletion request id's that need to be applied to the block, which allows the ability to handle the situation when there are multiple tombstones that could be applicable to a particular block.
 Then during the processing step, instead of checking the meta.json file, we only need to check if a marker file exists with a specific deletion request id.
 If the marker file exists, then we apply the rewrite logic.

 #### Alternative Permanent Deletion Processing